darylrowland/haypeaeye/README.md

 NodeJS Express API Library for creating APIs that self document and validate.
 The motivation behind haypeaeye was that I hated the idea of writing + commenting an API library in code and then having to write up the API again in a completely different place.
 This ultimately leads to inconsistencies between your code and your documentation... hayepeaeye fixes this.

+Note: this is just the beginnings of the documentation, more will be added soon.

 haypeaeye works alongside Express, and provides:
 * a way to easily define API endpoints WITH documentation
 * additional validation of parameters (e.g. of the parameter types you are passing into your API method)